Skip to main content

 How will this appear to your customers?

 All emails sent via the transactional email system will be sent from noreply@akadasoftware.com.
-However, as said before, your studio's display name will be in the recipient's inbox.
+However, as mentioned earlier, your studio's display name will appear in the recipient's inbox.

 What if a parent replies?
 All replies will be sent to your studio’s email address.